falconphysics/electronics/sensors/dht11.md

 You will need to download and install a library to work with this sensor.
 In the Arduino IDE go to the "Tools Menu - Managle Libraries".
 Search for and install "DFRobot_DHT11"

+The sensor defaults to Celcius.
+The code below includes a conversion to Fahrenheit.

 ![Arduino with DHT11 wired](images/Arduino_DHT11.png)

 ```